Peripheral Nerve Disorder Care

 - Autonomic nervous system (ANS): Controls involuntary bodily functions and regulates glands

-- Somatic nervous system (SNS): Controls muscle movement and relays information from ears, eyes and skin to the central nervous system
+- Somatic nervous system (SNS): Controls muscle movement and relays information from the ears, eyes and skin to the central nervous system

 Nerves in the Peripheral Nervous System

-- Peroneal nerve (foot drop)
+- Peroneal nerve (associated with foot drop)

 - Femoral nerve